XCOOPER1/Simple_Guessing_Game/README.md

-# Simple_Guessing_Game

-Here is a simple README file for your project.
-If you need any specific information included, please let me know!

----

 # Guessing Game

 Welcome to the Guessing Game!
 This is a simple console-based game written in C#.
 The objective of the game is to guess a randomly generated number within a specified range.
 The game provides feedback on whether the guess is too high, too low, or correct, making it an engaging way to test your luck and intuition.